Shen-Zhang/EasyJSON/README.md

 What is it?
 -----------
-JSONtools can parse Java String to JSON(JavaScript Object Notation), which is a lightweight, data interchange format, and it can covert a JSON back to String.
+EasyJSON can parse Java String to JSON(JavaScript Object Notation), which is a lightweight, data interchange format, and it can covert a JSON back to String.
 It also provides print method, which prints a JSON in a nice and easy-to-read format.
 For users who are not familier with JSON, they can use the user interface in JSONUI.java, which provides instructions to build a JSON.

 Here is some basic information of JSON:
 JSON is built on two structures: array or objects.
 Array begins with '[' (left bracket) and ends with ']' (right bracket).
 It's an ordered collection of values, and each value is separated by ',' (comma).
 Object begins with '{' (left brace) and ends '}' (right brace).
 It stores pairs of key and values.
 Each key is followed by ':', and each pair is separated by ',' (comma).